The Marker Pane

 Although it's possible to compare entire sessions on the basis of their scorecards (as shown on their respective Summary panes), this isn't always ideal.
 Sometimes you will want to compare just specific parts of a session -- for example, if you want to compare one particular level of a game across builds or across different devices.

 In this case, you can use the Markers pane to set "in" and "out" points that narrow your focus to just one part of the session -- excluding any impact from menu screens or other areas of your user experience that you might wish to ignore.

-You can insert markers in two different ways:
+You can insert markers in three different ways:

 - During testing, by tapping the marker button shown in the GameBench Android app (the first tap will mark an "in" and the second tap will mark an "out");

 - Retrospectively, by using the "Insert Marker" box within the Marker tab on the GameBench Web Dashboard (as shown below).

 - Also using the GameBench Web Dashboard to add markers within any of the charts of your session by using the "Add Marker" tab.